Writing Burp Extensions (Shodan Scanner)

 We further used IHttpRequestResponse interface to retrieve the HTTP service object and obtain hostname using the getHost function.
 As Shodan API will need an IP address to fetch the required information, we used gethostbyname function from python’s socket library to do that task.

 We initiated the https request using the Python urllib2 module, loaded the JSON data in the response variable, and printed that to the output console.

 Steps to load and execute a Burp Extension:

 - Go to extender tab >extensions>add>select extension type>select extension file > click on next.

-- Select any request from proxy history, and click on the context menu entry created earlier.
+- Select any request from proxy history, and click on the context menu entry created earlier

-Target tab should now contain following entries:
+The target tab should now contain the following entries:

-Complete Source code can be downloaded here.
+The complete Source code can be downloaded here.